ashwinpunichithaya/creditcardmanager/README.md

 3. Ability to fetch particular registered card by id

 ## Frontend features
-The frontend app supports user to registerd new credit card and list registered credit cards.
+The frontend app supports user to register new credit card and list registered credit cards.